korczis/grace/README.md

 grache pack build
 ```

-We should get sometthing like this:
+And we should get sometthing like this:

 ```
 tomaskorcak@kx-mac:~/dev/grache-test$ grache pack build